sytabaresa/kingly/README.md

 The use of state machines is not unusual for safety-critical software for embedded systems.
 Nearly all safety-critical code on the Airbus A380 is implemented with a [suite of tools](https://www.ansys.com/products/embedded-software/ansys-scade-suite/scade-suite-capabilities#cap1) which produces state machines both as [specification](https://www.youtube.com/watch?list=PL0lZXwHtV6Ok5s-iSkBjHirM1fu53_Phv&v=EHP_spl5xU0) and [implementation](https://www.youtube.com/watch?v=523bJ1vZZmw&index=5&list=PL0lZXwHtV6Ok5s-iSkBjHirM1fu53_Phv) target.
-The key driver for use is that state machines provide safety guarantees and can be formally reasoned about, and that is essential in this domain, where regulation may impose that every piece of requirement be traced back to the specific code that implements it (!).
+The driver here is two-fold.
+On the one hand is productivity : writing highly reliable code by hand can be done but it is painstakingly slow, while state machines allow to **generate the code** automatically.
+On the other hand is reliability.
+Quoting Gerard Berry, founder of Esterel technologies, [<< low-level programming techniques will not remain acceptable for large safety-critical programs, since they make behavior understanding and analysis almost impracticable >>](https://ptolemy.berkeley.edu/projects/chess/design/2010/discussions/Pdf/synclang.pdf), in a harsh regulatory context which may require that every single system requirement be traced to the code that implements it (!).
+Requirements modeled by state-machines are amenable to formal verification and validation.

 State machines have also been used extensively in [games of reasonable complexity](http://howtomakeanrpg.com/a/state-machines.html), and [tutorials](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/state-machines-in-games-r2982/) abound on the subject.